ProjectiveGeometry/ProjectiveGeometry/README.md

 The compilation can take several hours with our large benchmark Coq files.
 For faster compilation, it is suggested that you do not compile:
 - Dev/fano_plane_rk_pg23.v
 - Dev/fano_space_pg32.v
+- Dev/fano_plane_generated_model_pg27.v
+- Dev/fano_plane_generated_model_pg28.v

 Branches
 ========

-We are currently dividing the repository into 3 branches:
+We are currently dividing the repository into 4 branches:

 - amai2018 for work about proof equivalence presented in the journal Annals of Mathematics and Artificial Intelligence
 - aisc2018 for work about finite models submitted to International Conference on Artificial Intelligence and Symbolic Computation
+- thesis2019 for the work done throughout the thesis
 - master for the last revision

 Files
 =====

-The archive has 3 subdirectories:
+The archive has 4 subdirectories:

 Dev/ contains the code of:
 - axiom systems of incidence projective geometry